taylorsmcclure/AwesomeBot/README.md

 Changelog
 ---------

-Latest, version **3.3.12**:
+Latest, version **3.3.13**:

- - Rebuilt web interface with Bootstrap
- - Presence change message option
- - Added AFK message support
+ - Added Twitch emotes support in tag
- - New reminders to command to view/cancel
+ - Global help command to avoid confusion
- - Bug fixes and other improvements

-Patch #1: AFK and admin console bug fixes
-Patch #2: Fixed removed user crashes
-Patch #3: More crash fixes

 Open an issue to report a bug or suggest a new feature!